Unlock 2.0: Night curfew & Sunday lockdowns to continue in Bengaluru

 Serum Institute to begin trials of Oxford's COVID-19 vaccine candidate by Aug-end

-It also said that vegetable markets, not only in Bengaluru, but also in district and taluk level, would be relocated to large open spaces or Agricultural Produce Market Committees, with the aim of restricting crowds.
+It also said that vegetable markets, not only in Bengaluru but also in district and taluk level, would be relocated to large open spaces or Agricultural Produce Market Committees, with the aim of restricting crowds.

 The unlock 2.0 guidelines will be effective from 5 am on July 22 to July 31.
 Bengaluru urban and rural areas were under "complete lockdown" since 8 pm on July 14 and it will be effective till 5 am on Wednesday.
 The lockdown was implemented amid a spike in COVID cases in the city.